john-science/john-science.github.io/_posts/2019-08-11-git-stash-workflows.md

     $ echo "Which license do I want?" > LICENSE

     $ git add hello_world.py LICENSE .gitignore
-    $ git commit hello_world.py LICENSE .gitignore -m "initializing repo"
+    $ git commit hello_world.py LICENSE .gitignore -m "init repo"

-Okay, this is just about the smallest repo in the world:
+This is just about the smallest repo in the world:

 * hello/
   * hello_world.py